"A star is as far as the eye can see and as near as my eye is to me" Gregory Corso

 I am continually striving to become a good musician.

-From whom have you have learned the most secrets about Blues music?
+From whom have you learned the most secrets about the Blues?

-How/where do you get inspiration for your songs & who were your mentors in songwriting?
+How/where do you get inspiration for your songs and who were your mentors in songwriting?

 I am usually busy composing film music that does not require lyrics so my output of original songs is limited and I have no mentors.
 Most of my songs have never been published.
 Possibly they are considered unmarketable because they don’t much resemble other songs.
 Once I have understood the director’s intentions and have read the movie script, inspiration for a score comes to me immediately.
 Scripts and editing invariably undergo continual transformation until the last minute; consequently my score changes and evolves also.